ceisenach/torchkit/README.md

 ```
  python bin/train.py -V 1 -N 10 --ack "{'hidden_layers' :  2}" --lr 0.01  -u 1e4  -co
 ```
 Flag '--co' indicates to log output to console instead of to file.
-Can be useful for debugging
+Can be useful for debugging.
+Passing in seed of -1 means that no seed is used.

 Make seaborn confidence bands plot